DaleOrders/cdk-workshop/README.md

 - Initializing a basic AWS CDK project structure.
 - Defining infrastructure as code (IaC) with TypeScript.
-- Creating AWS resources necessary for hosting a static website.
+- Creating AWS resources necessary for hosting a static website using S3 and Cloudfront.
 - Deploying the website to AWS.